varsnotwars/graphql-n-plus-one-demo/README.md

 2. While not using the dataloader, you will see 1 sql query executed to select all books, and N (25 in this example) sql queries executed to get all the authors.

 3) Set `shouldUseDataLoader` in the config.js file to true and save the file, and resend the query in step 1.
-You wil see 1 sql query to select all books, and 1 sql query executed.
+You will see 1 sql query executed to select all books, and 1 sql query executed to select all authors 🥳.

 ##### Note